-Your Google Assistant device can announce when someone rings your doorbell, and if the device includes a screen, you can also see who’s there.
-Your device needs to be in the same home as your Nest Hello to get visitor announcements.
+Google Nest or Home speakers and displays with Google Assistant can announce when someone rings your Google Nest doorbell.
+If your device has a screen, you can also see who’s there.
+Your device needs to be in the same home as your doorbell to get visitor announcements.

-You can get announcements from your Nest Hello video doorbell on:
+You can get announcements from your doorbell on speakers or displays.

-Here’s how to set up your Google Nest Hello to work with your Google Assistant-enabled speaker or display.
+Here’s how to set up your Google Nest doorbell to work with your Google Assistant-enabled speaker or display.

 1. Install the Nest and Google Home apps

 On your phone or tablet, make sure you have both of these apps.

 2. Set up your products in your home

 You’ll need to install your products and add them to their respective apps before setting up visitor announcements.
 If you haven’t done so already: